Rise and shine!

 Contact 021 825 0060, restaurant@phesantekraal.co.za

-Where to find it Klipheuwel Way (R302), Durbanville, Cape Town
+Where to find it Klipheuwel Way (R302), Durbanville

 Chocolat Bistro

-You had us at “chocolat”… This French Baroque-inspired eatery in the heart of Durbanville – adorned with vintage bric-a-brac, gilt-framed paintigs, chandeliers and velvet chairs – offers a decadent selection of morning delights.
-Think three-cheese croque-madame, classics such as French toast, eggs Benedict, omelettes and croissants, a Grande full-house breakfast and the signature breakfast (scrambled eggs, savoury mince, mushrooms and grilled cheddar on bread).
+You had us at “chocolat”… This French Baroque-inspired eatery in the heart of Durbanville – adorned with vintage bric-a-brac, gilt-framed paintings, chandeliers and velvet chairs – offers a decadent selection of morning delights.
+Think three-cheese croque-madame, classics such as French toast, eggs Benedict on potato rosti, omelettes and croissants, a Grande full-house breakfast and the signature breakfast (scrambled eggs, savoury mince, mushrooms and grilled cheddar on bread).
 Did we mention the freshly baked scones and the range of cakes and all-day desserts?
 You can also dip into the brunch side (from 10am) with savoury pancakes and quiche.
-Outside there’s a gorgeous garden (with children’s play area) and a sunkissed patio under shady trees.
+Outside there’s a gorgeous garden (with children’s play area) and a sun-kissed patio under shady trees.

 Good to know Poke your head into Petit Chocolat, the tiny shop, bakery and deli out back for take-home treats.